-The GDPR includes obligations to carry out a privacy impact assessment to determine the level of risk of a business needs to assess all of its activities to establish which ones are high risk.
-From here, the organisation will need to ensure it is mitigating against any dangers and is fully protecting data in those higher-risk situations.
+The GDPR includes obligations to carry out a privacy impact assessment to determine the level of risk of a particular activity.
+In practical terms, this means a business needs to assess all of its activities to establish which ones are high risk.
+From here, the organisation needs to ensure it is mitigating against any dangers and is fully protecting data in those higher-risk situations.